johbenrivcar/setedious/README.md

         setedious.onDataset( datasetName, callback );
     *The callback receives an object containing the a dataset whenever that named dataset is returned by any submitted SQL statement*

+## installation
+Node.js is a prerequisite of setedious.
+To install setedious in a project use:

+    > npm install setedious

+setedious has a dependency on *tedious* which will also be installed if required.

 ## usage example
     // load module and make connection to the database const setedious = require( `setedious` );
     setedious.connect( connectOptions );